michael-liesenfelt/CIPs/CIP-Liesenfelt-Shelleys_Voltaire_decentralization_update/README.md

 5. Reset: With increased rewards (savings) from accumulation/sustainment, a pool can increase pledge to decrease leverage, increase pool size even more, lowers fees, and climb back to Grade A "Growth" Territory.
 Repeat.

-With needing to grow pledge to grow pool size and regain better ranking, the business cycle is cyclical indefinitely, until the pool reaches max saturation based on the k-parameter.
+With the need to grow pledge to grow pool size and regain better ranking, the business cycle is cyclical indefinitely until the pool reaches max saturation based on the k-parameter.

 ## Oversaturation Attacks (OA)